micro-os-plus/devices-qemu-aarch64-xpack/README.md

 #### Include folders

-The following folder should be used during the build:
+The following folders should be passed to the compiler during the build:

 - `include`